 Mayo Clinic and Sensely are collaborating on solutions that allow people to receive trusted health guidance and information, leading to more appropriate diagnosis and treatments.
 Sensely’s proven, empathy-first patient engagement platform leverages Mayo Clinic symptom triage algorithms to deliver care advice.
 Using both voice and chat functions, the Sensely virtual nurse “Molly” asks symptom-related questions, and through branching logic provides personalized health information and care recommendations such as to see a provider, go to the emergency room, or manage symptoms at home.

-In this presentation, audience members will learn how Mayo Clinic symptom triage algorithms are structured and delivered to the Sensely app; how content is adapted for voice and chat features, and challenges and lessons learned in developing content for voice and chat interfaces.
+In this presentation by Sarah Vande Loo, audience members will learn how Mayo Clinic symptom triage algorithms are structured and delivered to the Sensely app; how content is adapted for voice and chat features, and challenges and lessons learned in developing content for voice and chat interfaces.